robenkleene/robenkleene.github.io/_drafts/2019-06-24-guardian-firewall-for-ios.md

 This approach has the same downside as Cloudflare Warp, namely, all of your traffic has to be routed through Guardian's VPN servers.
 Here's how Guardian approaches that responsibility:

 > Due to the nature of this design, it is important for you to understand that this process involves sending your internet data through our secure firewall servers.
-In order to mitigate any privacy concerns associated with handling potentially personal internet data, Guardian Firewall is designed with no sign-up process, and no information entry about yourself whatsoever.
+In order to mitigate any privacy concerns associated with handling potentially personal internet data, Guardian Firewall is designed with no sign-up process, and no information entry about yourself whatsoever. [...]

+> Our lack of information collection may raise an important question: How are we are able to differentiate between a free and a paying user?
+Well, the only information we need to know is if the user sent us a payment.
+This allows us to simply use a digital receipt, which is generated on your phone when you make a purchase in the app, as your “all access pass” to our VPN servers and their corresponding APIs.
+Therefore, Guardian Firewall has no need to ask for any personal information or keep any kind of record about you at all.